lauri3k/csv-magic/README.md

 ## Usage

 The script can be run either on Jupyterhub or your own computer.
-Running the script on your own computer requires Python3 and package 'pandas', which can be installed by running ```pip install pandas```.
+Running the script on your own computer requires Python3 and the package 'pandas', which can be installed by running ```pip install pandas```.
 The hub will have all the required tools installed by default.

 Run the following commands in a terminal: